Promoting sociology in Australia

 50 Years of Social Inquiry, Engagement and Impact

-Applications for the 2014 conference scholarships will close on September 8th, 2014.
+Applications for the 2014 conference scholarships closed September 8th, 2014.

 The TASA Postgraduate Conference Scholarship Fund was established in 2003 with funds donated by the former Australian Association of Social Research Inc. (AASR).
 The scholarships aim to support postgraduate participation at TASA annual conferences.

 TASA members contribute to this fund via the annual membership form.